ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-with-pulumi/guide.it-it.md

 my-desired-pool-node-a90c09   Ready    <none>   115s   v1.27.4
 ```

-Awesome!

 You can now deploy your applications and/or create new clusters through Pulumi.

 ## Known issues

 ### "Provider is missing a required configuration key"

-If you have the following error, it means you forget to export needed OVH environment variables.
+If you encounter the following error, it means you forgot to export the needed OVHcloud environment variables.

 ```bash
 $ pulumi up